PayThePizzo/Data-Structures-and-Algorithms/0 - General Theory/2 - SOLVING OCCURRENCES.md

 \sum^{log_{b}(n)}_{i=0}a^{i} \stackrel{prop}\Longrightarrow \frac{a^{log_{b}(n)+1}-1}{a-1} = \frac{a^{log_{b}(n)} \cdot a -1}{a-1} = \frac{n^{d} \cdot a -1}{a-1} \approx \Theta(n^{d})
 ```

-The number of total nodes in the tree, namely the occurrences/calls, grows asymptotically with $n^{d}$.
+The number of total nodes in the tree, namely the occurrences/calls, grows asymptotically with $n^{d}$ which is also the
+exact number of leaves.

 This precisely why, through the master theorem we compare the dimension of the tree/number of
 recursive calls $n^{d} = g(n)$ with the $T_{\text{split + merge}} = f(n)$: we want to check which one of the terms is